pine64/website/content/documentation/PineNote/Development/Apps.md

 #### GTK3

-High contrast style for eink-devices can be found [here](https://github.com/MichiMolle/gtk3-eink).
+High contrast style for e-ink-devices can be found [here](https://github.com/MichiMolle/gtk3-eink).

 #### GTK4

-High contrast style for eink-devices can be found [here](https://github.com/MichiMolle/gtk4-eink).
+High contrast style for e-ink-devices can be found [here](https://github.com/MichiMolle/gtk4-eink).

 ## Application support on the PineNote